-Type of Control Measure Most Stringent Control Program Identified Summary of Findings from Analysis Other Jurisdiction(s) Analyzed On-Road Heavy-Duty Vehicles In-Use Emissions Controls: Fleet Rules (Drayage Trucks) Truck and Bus Regulation (CARB) Advanced Clean Fleets Regulation (CARB) Advanced Clean Fleets regulation).
+Type of Control Most Stringent Control Program Summary of Findings from Analysis Other Jurisdiction(s) Analyzed Measure Identified On-Road Heavy-Duty Vehicles In-Use Emissions Controls: Fleet Rules (Drayage Trucks) Truck and Bus Regulation (CARB) Advanced Clean Fleets Regulation (CARB) Advanced Clean Fleets regulation).
 This measure is anticipated to be implemented through one of two potential options: Option A would use market signal tools, if given authority to implement differentiated registration fees, restrictions or fees for heavy-duty combustion trucks entering low/zero-emission zones, and/or indirect source rules to establish ZE zones by 2035.
 Option B would likely be pursued if CARB is unable to implement the strategies and/or if new authorities outlined in Option A do not come to fruition.
 If so, CARB may need to implement an inflexible requirement for all fleets to phase-in ZEVs and to remove legacy trucks from service in California.
-(Note: CARB has committed to pursue the Zero-Emission Trucks measure, but this measure has yet to be proposed to the Board for approval/adoption) California's in-use emission controls for drayage trucks are the most stringent in the nation.
+(Note: CARB has committed to pursue the Zero-Emission Trucks measure, but this measure has yet to be proposed to the Board for approval/adoption).
+California's in-use emission controls for drayage trucks are the most stringent in the nation.
 The Truck and Bus Regulation requires 2010 Model Year or newer engines at ports and rail yards starting in 2023.
-Approved by CARB in April 2023, the Advanced Clean Fleets (ACF) Regulation, CARB is further strengthening emission controls for drayage fleets; all drayage trucks entering seaports and intermodal railyards would be required to be zero-emission by 2035; ACF controls drayage emissions through three main components: Zero-emission drayage truck requirements Drayage trucks will be required to start transitioning to zero-emission technology beginning in 2024, with full implementation by 2035 Drayage Truck Registration Requirements All drayage trucks intending to begin or continue operations at a California seaport or intermodal railyard must be registered with CARB.
-Beginning in 2035, all trucks in the CARB Online System will be required to be zero-emission.
-Removing Combustion-Powered Drayage Trucks from Service Non-zero-emission (legacy) drayage trucks with a 2010 or newer model year engine may register in the CARB Online System on or before January 1, 2024, Beginning in 2024, all legacy drayage tru No other jurisdiction mandates more stringent fleet requirements for drayage trucks.
+Approved by CARB in April 2023, the Advanced Clean Fleets (ACF) Regulation, CARB is further strengthening emission controls for drayage fleets; all drayage trucks entering seaports and intermodal railyards would be required to be zero-emission by 2035; ACF controls drayage emissions through three main components: Zero-emission drayage truck requirements Drayage Truck Registration Requirements All drayage trucks intending to begin or continue operations at a California seaport or intermodal railyard must be registered with CARB.
+Beginning in 2035, all trucks in the CARB Online System will be required to zero-emission.
+Removing Combustion-Powered Drayage Trucks from Service Non-zero-emission (legacy) drayage trucks with a 2010 or newer model year engine may register in the CARB Online No other jurisdiction mandates more stringent fleet requirements for drayage trucks.